Intent Detection – the building block of Conversational AI

 As people, we don’t always communicate clearly so sometimes we have trouble understanding each other.
 AI Agents are no different, and can sometimes get the wrong end of the stick.

 Therefore it’s important to have the right level of confidence in the Intent that has been detected.
 For DigitalGenius, we will assign a confidence to our prediction of Intent, and if our AI is not confident enough it will avoid making a wrong prediction.
+It is important to evaluate the results and notice any patterns or issues in the model's predictions, as this helps improve performance and ensures accurate intent detection.

 This is to avoid situations where the AI has made the wrong assumption and begins having a conversation that ultimately makes no sense.